dixitk941/Genz/README.md

-# Genz

 # Genzconnect: Enhancing Remote Classrooms

 Genzconnect is an integrated platform designed to streamline and enhance the remote classroom process.
-Tailored for recruiters and interviewees a like, Genzconnect provides an intuitive interface where candidates can effectively showcase their skills and recruiters can conduct seamless interviews.
+Tailored for recruiters and interviewees alike, Genzconnect provides an intuitive interface where candidates can effectively showcase their skills, and recruiters can conduct seamless interviews.

 **Live Website:** [Genzconnect Live Website](https://genzconnect-f5082.web.app)